Pilot

 The system itself is small: write a vision, set one to three 12-week goals with measurable lag measures, break each goal into weekly tactics, score every week as completed tactics divided by planned tactics, and review that score weekly — alone or in a Weekly Accountability Meeting.
 The 85% benchmark tells you whether the quarter is on track long before the deadline does.

 For example, instead of 'grow the business this year,' a 12 Week Year practitioner commits to '$30k MRR by week 12,' backs it with tactics like 'make 10 outreach touches daily,' and knows by Friday of week 3 whether execution is holding.
-Pilot is an independent implementation of this methodology and is not affiliated with the book's authors or Brian P. Moran, LLC.
+Pilot runs on the Sprint OS — our own execution methodology, loosely inspired by the 12 Week Year but adapted into its own system — and is not affiliated with the book's authors or Brian P. Moran, LLC.

 See 12 week year in action — Pilot runs the whole system, free for your first plan.